 Ayutthaya: More Textile Demand-More Imported Supply

-Ayutthaya continued importing fabrics from China, India and the Khmer, but at a much greater amount than Sukothai ever did.
+Ayutthaya continued importing fabrics from China, India and the Khmer, but at a much greater amount than Sukhothai ever did.
 Siamese fabrics still couldn’t compete in quality with imports from China and especially India.

 By the end of the 17th Century, Ayutthaya had four fabric markets.
 Now Siam was importing fabrics from not only China and India, but Europe as well.
 Not only could you find Indian and Chinese cotton and silk fabrics at the fabric markets, you could also buy European linen, velvet and lace.

 King Narai of Ayutthaya (1656-1688) ordered Western apparel (red velvet robes) for his royal court from French diplomats visiting the Kingdom.
 The Royal Palace was adorned with white linens and carpets from Europe.